CodeYourFuture/CYF-Workshops/git-day-1/README.md

 🔍 Figure out how to **push** your local branch to the GitHub repository using the Source Control interface in VSCode.
+🔍 Figure out how to check the `week-1-workshop` branch is on the remote fork.

 ### Group discussion